Sterling rises as dollar falls amid thin August trading

 The pound rose on Friday as the dollar fell amid thin August trading, keeping most investors on the sidelines from making directional decisions on the British currency.

-Sterling inched up 0.4% at $1.3128 and at 90.05 pence against the euro.
+Sterling inched up 0.3% at $1.3111 and up 0.2% at 90.27 pence against the euro.
 It has risen nearly 7% in the last three months against the U.S. dollar, almost exclusively on the back of the greenback weakening.
 The dollar gave back more of its power on Friday after U.S. retail sales in July increased less than expected.

-The dollar was last down 0.4% versus the Japanese yen at 106.56, though it remained flat versus the euro.
+The dollar was last down 0.4% versus the Japanese yen at 106.51, and fell 0.2% versus the euro.
 "It's summer markets, nothing is going to happen, it's all about the bond market at the moment," said Kenneth Broux, head of corporate research at Societe Generale.

 Borrowing costs in Europe have tracked U.S. Treasuries this week, which have been driven to new highs by a deluge of debt issuance in the United States.
 Next week, Britain releases inflation data on Wednesday and retail sales on Friday, with both expected to be lower.
 Marshall Gittler, head of investment research at BDSwiss Group, said weaker data could make "further loosening more likely" by the Bank of England.